QbDVision-Inc/node-style-guide/Readme.md

 import //...

 /**
  * This class is responsible for ...
  */
 class SomeClass extends SomeOtherClass {
 ```

 ## Miscellaneous

-### Object.freeze, Object.preventExtensions, Object.seal, with, eval
+### Object.preventExtensions, Object.seal, with, eval

-Crazy shit that you will probably never need.
+Crazy stuff that you will probably never need.
 Stay away from it.

 ### Requires At Top